 16. Sheet pan

 Also called a cookie or a baking sheet, these are classic for roasting veggies and any other task where you need lots of horizontal space in the oven.
-Look for ones with a lip around the edge so juices don’t waterfall down and make a mess on the bottom of your oven.
+Look for one with a lip around the edge so juices don’t waterfall and make a mess on the bottom of your oven.
 If you want to minimize clean-up, line yours with parchment paper every time.
+Any sheet pan works for baking cookies, of course!

 17. 13×9 Baking Dish

 Do you want to make lasagna?
 You need a baking dish.
+Want a French crust on your bread?
+You need a baking dish full of water in your oven to simulate a classic dutch oven.
 Where would the ‘50s have been without them?
-Some now come with plastic lids to keep that casserole fresh in the fridge.
+Some now come with plastic lids to keep that casserole dish fresh in the fridge.
 Make sure yours is oven-safe, and bonus if it’s broiler-safe too!

 18. Box Grater